Thaibaogoanh/database/README.md

     npm install
     ```

+4. Set up the database:

+    - Create a new database in Microsoft SQL Server.
-4. Create a `.env` file in the project root directory and configure the following environment variables:
+    .
+Create a `.env` file in the project root directory and configure the following environment variables:

     ```plaintext
-    DB_HOST=<your-mysql-host>
-    DB_USER=<your-mysql-username>
-    DB_PASSWORD=<your-mysql-password>
-    DB_NAME=<your-mysql-database-name>
+    PORT = <your-local-port>
+    DB_USER = <your-sql-username>
+    DB_PASSWORD = <your-sql-password>
+    DB_SERVER = <your-sql-server> example 'localhost' or '127.0.0.1'
+    DB_DATABASE = <your-sql-database-name> example 'master'
     ```

-## Database Setup

-1. Create a new MySQL database using the MySQL command line or a GUI tool.

-2. Import the database schema by running the following command:
+5. Start the application:

     ```shell
-    mysql -u <your-mysql-username> -p <your-mysql-database-name> < database/schema.sql
+    npm start
     ```

+## Usage

+Once the application is running, you can access it by opening your web browser and navigating to `http://localhost:<your-local-port>`.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions, please feel free to open an issue or submit a pull request.

-## Running the Backend
+## License

-To start the backend server, run the following command:
-    npm start
+This project is licensed under the [MIT License](LICENSE).